abhiaagarwal/abhiaagarwal/content/programming/languages/python/fastapi/globals-in-fastapi.md

 When this endpoint is hit with a `get` request, FastAPI will solve the dependency tree, finding that `get_session` depends on `get_engine`, then it will call that, provide the value to `get_session`, and then we have a database session.
 Simple!

 This code has a problem.
 If you were to keep calling this endpoint, FastAPI would spin up a database engine _per_ request.
 It's best practice to keep an engine for the lifetime of your application, as it handles all the complicated database pooling nonsense.
-This is simply encouraging poor performance, as Database IO is likely the main blocker for your application.
+This is simply encouraging poor performance, as database I/O is likely the main blocker for your application.

 There's a bunch of ways you can solve this.
 You can define a global inside your module: